-If the baby's father is not available and you have been identified as a carrier, you will be offered the diagnostic test.
+If the baby's father is not available and you have been identified as a carrier you will be offered the diagnostic test.

-About 1 to 2 in every 200 (0.5% to 1%) diagnostic tests result in a miscarriage.
+About 1 in 100 (1%) of diagnostic tests result in a miscarriage.
 It is up to you whether or not to have the further test.

-There are 2 types of diagnostic test.
+There are two types of diagnostic test.

 CVS (chorionic villus sampling) is usually done from 11 to 14 weeks of pregnancy.
 A fine needle, usually put through the mother's abdomen, is used to take a tiny sample of tissue from the placenta.
-The cells from the tissue can be tested for SCD or thalassaemia.
+The cells from the tissue can be tested for sickle cell or thalassaemia.

 Amniocentesis is usually done after 15 weeks of pregnancy.
 A fine needle is passed through the mother's abdomen into the uterus to collect a small sample of the fluid surrounding the baby.
-The fluid contains some of the baby's cells, which can be tested for SCD or thalassaemia.
-If the result shows that the baby has SCD or thalassaemia then you will be offered an appointment with a health professional.
+The fluid contains some of the baby's cells, which can be tested for sickle cell or other thalassaemia.

+If the result shows that the baby has sickle cell or thalassaemia then you will be offered an appointment with a health professional.
 You will be able to get information about the condition the baby has inherited and talk through your choices.
 Some conditions are more serious than others.
-Some women decide to continue with the pregnancy.
-Others decide they do not want to continue with the pregnancy and have a termination.
+Some women decide to continue with the pregnancy; others decide they do not want to continue with the pregnancy and have a termination.